POSTS

 80’s era Texas Instruments Little Professor calculator

 Run time forward and see my Dad showing me how reverse Polish notation worked at a beach house on Galveston island through the follow-along projects in the manual.
 Run that way forward and see me reading a Lisp book that described functional application to lists and going “Oh, like Dad’s HP calculator.”
-Run it forward to now and the idea of meaningful labs that teach concepts is what I do.
+Run it forward to now, and the idea of meaningful educational experiences that teach concepts is what I do.

 A Taste for Modems